mennlo/grappling-games/classes/guard/supine/leg-entanglements-and-leg-attacks.md

 ### 3.2 - [Ashi Garami Leg Attack](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/guard/supine/ashi-garami-leg-attack.md)

+**Example:** Show how to switch between ashi garami to outside ashi garami to sit up into different leg entanglements, with potential for knee bars / toe holds.

 **Overview:** A leg attack drill where the attacking player starts on their back in ashi garami position with one leg entangled, working to maintain control and transition to leg attacks, while the defending player works to escape the leg entanglement and free their knee line.

-**Time:** 3 minutes, 2 partners or 6 minutes total - switching back and forth
+**Time:** 3 minutes, 3 partners or 9 minutes total - switching back and forth

 #### Attacking Player
 **Position:** On your back with one leg entangled in ashi garami position, arm over their leg, but not wrapping the ankle yet